databendlabs/databend/website/blog/2023-08-27-databend-weekly-108.md

 Profile-guided optimization (PGO) is a common compilation optimization technique that utilizes profiling information collected during program runtime to guide the compiler in making optimizations, thereby improving program performance.

 According to the [tests](https://github.com/datafuselabs/databend/issues/9387#issuecomment-1566210063), PGO boosts Databend performance by up to 10%.
-The performance benefits depend on your typical workload.
-You can try applying PGO techniques to optimize the performance of your Databend cluster.
+The actual performance depends on your workloads.
+Try PGO for your Databend cluster.

 If you are interested in learning more, please check out the resources listed below: